Unbalanced Three Phase System

 We need to know what caused them to go “balanced” or “unbalanced”.

-There are two causes of this unbalanced system:
+There are few causes of this unbalanced system:

 1. The voltage sources are not equal in magnitude and/or have differences in phase angle from each other phase.

-2. The load impedances are unequal from each other.
+2. The loads are unequal from each other.

 In balanced system, we always have: